-Singapore-based venture capital firm East Ventures today announced a new US$27.5 million fund targetting at Southeast Asian startups.
-Raised from undisclosed “prominent families and entrepreneurs”, the fund marks the company’s fifth after six years of operation.
+Singapore-based venture capital firm East Ventures today announced a new US$27.5 million fund targeting Southeast Asian startups.
+Raised from undisclosed “prominent families and entrepreneurs,” the fund marks the company’s fifth after six years of operation.

-In a press statement, East Ventures claimed that assets under its management has increased ten fold, and that this year it is expecting to see more mergers and acquisitions of its portfolio companies.
+In a press statement, East Ventures claimed that assets under its management have increased tenfold, and that this year it is expecting to see more mergers and acquisitions of its portfolio companies.

 The company also noted there will be fewer Series B investments this year, though it will continue to invest in more than 20 startups in the region, which it claimed to be its average number per year.